tyang146/PokemonReviewAPI/README.md

 ## Features
-- API documentation using Swagger and OpenAPI
+- Restful API documentation using Swagger and OpenAPI
 - Authentication and Authorization using JWT and Identity
 - Data transfer object and AutoMapper
 - Migration and data seeding